-After all this snow & rare freezing weather here in Cornwall, we are hoping our bees will survive here in our orchard here in St Ives.
+After we had all this snow & rare freezing weather here in Cornwall, we were very happy that our bees survived.

-We have been observing our bees this winter and on every sunny winter day they have been very active.
-There is quite a lot of gorse flowers throughout winter & some other hardy flowers around so we think they are still collecting necter.
+Throughout winter and on every sunny winter day our bees were very active.
+There is quite a lot of gorse flowers throughout winter & some other hardy flowers around so we think they were still collectingnectarr.
 Plus they have loads of honey supplies as we didn’t take any of their honey before winter.
 Duwayne also added some extra insulation to the outside of the hive a couple days before the snow arrived.

 On cold days apparently to keep warm, they huddle around the queen, eat honey, shiver & flex their muscles to create heat.
 Bees are so fascinating!!